dudeisbrendan03/RESTful-api/.github/ERRORS.md

 ## AUTH-EXPIREDTOKEN
 The token you provided was expired.
 You can no longer renew this token, you can either remove it or let it automatically be removed.

 Will return: 422

+##AUTH-OPRENEW
+The token you provided belong to an operator.
+You can not renew this token, you can either remove it or let it automatically be removed.

+Will return: 422